cartesi/rollups-examples/calculator/README.md

 This is accomplished by adjusting the DApp's own configuration file, [`dapp.json`](./dapp.json), as follows:

-- Include directory `.env`, where the modules were installed, in the file system;
+- Include directory `.venv`, where the modules were installed, in the file system;
 - Overriding the default file system size, defined as `fs.size` at [`../docker/default.json`](../docker/default.json).
 Values are stated in bytes.

 The resulting [`dapp.json`](./dapp.json) file is listed below: